Atharva-jain/attendance_management_system/README.md

 # 🎓 Attendo - AI-Based Attendance Management Android App[cite: 2]

 Imagine a world where taking attendance is seamless, secure, and smart[cite: 2].
-Attendo transforms how classrooms operate by integrating cutting-edge deep learning technology for face recognition and location verification[cite: 2].
+Attendo transforms how classrooms operate by integrating cutting-edge deep learning technology for face recognition and location verification.

-Attendo is a high-security attendance system that uses a 3-step verification process—Location, Facial Recognition, and Class Codes—to eliminate attendance fraud and automate classroom management[cite: 2].
+Attendo is a high-security attendance system that uses a 3-step verification process—Location, Facial Recognition, and Class Codes—to eliminate attendance fraud and automate classroom management.

 ---